alebugariu/StringSolversTests/README.md

   + it downloads [Z3](https://github.com/Z3Prover/z3) version 4.8.6.
   + it downloads [CVC4](https://cvc4.github.io/) version 1.6.
   + it downloads [CVC4](https://cvc4.github.io/) version 1.7.
-* creates a config.txt file in our project, containg the paths to the SMT solvers previously downloaded.
+* creates a config.txt file in our project, containing the paths to the SMT solvers previously downloaded.
 The config file follows the [template](/src/config_template.txt).
 * creates a folder ROOT/AutomataBasedSolvers in which it downloads and builds the automata-based solver [ABC](https://github.com/vlab-cs-ucsb/ABC) (the [commit](https://github.com/vlab-cs-ucsb/ABC/commit/86b00141fddd183de7b9ae5c92c240e19dda1950) used in our experiments)